Solving the Poisson Equation for p–n Junctions

 kT

-This is motivated by the fact that, as soon as V(x) deviates noticeably from its constant value of 0 (in the p-type bulk) or V n (in the n-type bulk) – in other words: inside the space charge region – the carrier densities decrease exponentially from their values NA or ND far outside of the SCR.
+As soon as V( x) deviates noticeably from its constant value of 0 or V(n) - in other words: inside the space charge region - the carrier concentrations decrease exponentially from their values NA or ND far outside of the SCR.
+We therefore approximate their concentration by

 nh = NA for x < – dA

-Thus, the space charge is only given by the density of the dopants.
+The space charge then is only given by the concentration of the dopants.
 That's where we could have started right away, just plugging in the usual assumptions.
 We have

 r = 0 for everywhere else